cuey78/proxmox-monitor/README.md

 - GNOME Shell 48, 49, or newer
 - `ssh` command available
 - A working SSH key that allows passwordless login to your Proxmox server
-- The `gnome-shell-extension-prefs` tool to configure the extension
+- The `gnome-shell-extension-manager` tool to configure the extension

 ### On your Proxmox (server)
 - `smartmontools` *(for SMART disk temps)*